saurabh-karale/Spotify-Music-Clone/README.md

 # Spotify-Music-Clone
-This is my Second clone site make in only HTML & CSS .
+This project is a scalable front page clone of Spotify Music , developed using HTML and CSS.
+It was created to demonstrate proficiency in front-end web development and design skills.